 Copyright is held by Cass Productions

-Natural Environment Research Council (NERC) funding facilitated Professor Holdsworth’s work with industry to research estimate the origins and size of these resources, as well as the creation of a spin-out company, opening-up the potential for new reserves to be used as part of the UK energy mix.
+Subsequent NERC funding facilitated the team’s work with industry to research technologies to extract these resources, as well as the creation of a spin-out company, Geospatial Research, to explore the potential for these new reserves to be used as part of the UK energy mix.
 Next year, oil company Hurricane will establish the first basement oil field close to infrastructure already used for traditional oil extraction.

-Professor Holdsworth said: “We need to move towards more sustainable energy sources as quickly as possible, but in the meantime we need to ensure that we provide security of energy supply as part of a broader energy mix.
+“We need to move towards more sustainable energy sources as quickly as possible, but in the meantime we need to ensure that we have a secure energy supply as part of a broader energy mix.
 Access to new reserves such as these could reduce pressure on exploration for hydrocarbons in other environments, such as the Arctic.

-“Our research could help the UK to control its own energy reserves as we ultimately work towards a cleaner, sustainable and more environmentally friendly future.
+“Ultimately, our discoveries and its application could ensure the UK has secure strategic energy reserves as we work towards a cleaner, sustainable and more environmentally-friendly future.”

 Winners will be announced at a ceremony at the Natural History Museum on Monday 3 December 2018.